Create Entry and Exit Connections Across State Boundaries

 out of the

 For more information about this example, see Model Bang-Bang Temperature Control System.
-For other examples that use entry and exit ports, see Isolate the Transition Logic for Entering and Exiting an Atomic Subchart and Model a Launch Abort System.
+For other examples that use entry and exit ports, see Robot Trajectory Planning with Reusable Components and Launch Abort System.

 To create an entry or exit port, add an entry or exit junction inside a state or subchart.